Code4Community/buckeye-catcher/documentation/game_mechanics.md

 # Statements
 - Move in circular motion
 - Can only move left and right
-- Add a "stay"/"skip"/"wait" statement
+- Add a "stay" statement

 Make set sequence of falling buckeyes for younger kids